 Just keep in mind, ALT tags are not the same as TITLE tags.
 For SEO purposes, you may simply just include the ALT tags.
 For usability purposes, you may also add the image TITLE tag.

 While the ALT tags tells search engines like Google about the image, the TITLE tag this tells the user something about the image when the mouse hovers over it, and also this tag shows up if the image is broken.

 <img src=”photo.jpg” alt=”This is a photo of a cat.”>

 Just make sure to not keyword stuff.
 Only use a single keyword in any ALT tag at any given time.

 Utilize your blog.
 Create some content around your homepage or whichever page is image heavy and post it on your blog.
 In your blog post, utilize a text link to link up to the correct page utilizing either the keyword you want or a variant of it.

 Note: if your entire website is image heavy, focus sending links from content to the homepage.

-If you want to create custom landing pages, that’s an option, but a very time consuming one (but worth undertaking if you have the money and time).
+If you want to create custom landing pages, that’s an option, but a very time consuming one (but worth undertaking if you have both the money and the time).